josephg/editing-traces/concurrent_traces/README.md

 #### friendsforever.json.gz

 This document is a description & emotional debrief after watching an episode of *Friends* in 2023.
 The editing trace is quite short - there are only 26k inserts + deletes, to create a 21kb document.
 The document is pure ASCII.
 The 2 users were typing concurrently into the document with 1 second of (artificial) network latency.
 There are nearly 4000 transactions in this document.

 This data set is provided under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

+#### clownschool.json.gz

+This dataset is a debrief / brain dump written by 2 people who went to clown school together.
+This trace is structurally very similar to friendsforever - the users were typing at the same time (though this time with 0.5secs of simulated latency).
+The resulting documents are the same size, too - coming in at 21kb.
+This editing trace has 5380 transactions.

+In this dataset we have also captured the precise timestamp of every single keystroke.
+This data is stored down to 1 second of accuracy.

+This data set is provided under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.